KenaiFreex/xrun-menu/README.md

 # xrun-menu
 Tool based on python-menu to select with which GPU to initiate an X session to boot the system in manjaro using xrun

-# this tool has only been tested on manjaro with "mhwd -a pci nonfree 0300"
+# This tool has only been tested on manjaro with "mhwd -a pci nonfree 0300"

 First we have to make sure that we have installed the non-free manjaro drivers by executing the following command